 Assuming everyone will love it just as much as you do

 Your project is great.
 It’s going to change the face of area, of course it is.
 And you know that.
 But other people don’t, or not yet, anyway.
 You need to show them why they should love it.
 Show, don’t tell.
 Think features and benefits.
 “It does THIS thing, and that’s GREAT, because…”

 Thinking that money will appear ‘from the internet’

 We’ve had a couple of projects where people have asked us what we’re doing to promote their project.
 That’s the wrong way to think about it.
 We do run press and introductions for projects, but crowdfunding isn’t magical pennies from heaven.
 It’s another funding source alongside grants and corporate donations for civic projects, and it takes work.
 Sadly, the internet isn’t a fountain of cash – as we’ve said above, it’s about audience and local connection.
 Once you’ve got over those first humps, then you can use the platform as leverage to apply for grants, or sponsorship.

 Social media is crucial to the success of a crowdfunding campaign.
-It’s a system that’s built round the internet, so you need to broadcast (appropriately) on as many channels as you can – Facebook and Twitter, YouTube and Pinterest, Tumblr and LinkedIn.
-It’s all about where your audience is, and showing them why they might love your project.
+It’s a system that’s built around the internet, so you need to broadcast (appropriately) on as many channels as you can – Facebook, Twitter, Instagram and LinkedIn.
+It’s all about knowing where your audience is online, and showing them why they might love your project.

 So – there you have it.
 A few fairly common-sense things that we’ve seen projects really struggle to recover from.
 They’re easily avoided and making sure you do will get your crowdfunding campaign off to a running start!